trychlos/pwix-permissions/README.md

 An async function which returns `true` if the `userId` is allowed to execute the given `task`.

+When not provided, the `userId` defaults to current logged-in user on the client side.
+No default is provided on the server side.

 ##### `Permissions.set( task, async fn<Function> )`

 ##### `Permissions.set( o<Object> )`